daniel8lopes/omnia3/docs/pages/omnia3/omnia3_deploymenttutorial.md

 - Edit /home/omnia/app/config/omnia.json, and fill in the following parameters:
     - ConnectionStrings > PostgreSQL: insert your database connection string;
     - Hostname: Platform hostname;
-    - SMTP: A valid SMTP server configuration;
+    - SMTP: A valid SMTP server configuration.
+Essential for the execution of Step 6;

 ### 4.2.
 Configure NGINX